 Regular care like brushing the teeth, trimming the nails and cleaning the outer ears will ensure the Sheltie avoids the risks of gum disease and infections.

 Living Conditions & Adaptability

 This breed is small and relatively inactive indoors, making him suitable for apartment living.
-He does need behaviour specific training to ensure he doesn’t keep the neighbours up with his barking.
+He does need behavior specific training to ensure he doesn’t keep the neighbors up with his barking.